-Create a beautiful hanging DIY lantern with glass jars and go for a candlelit nature walk with family & friends.
-Project and post is from The UnPlugged Family Activity Book by Rachel Jepson Wolf.
+Use glass jars to create beautiful hanging DIY lanterns with this easy tutorial.
+Then go on a candlelit nature walk!
+Project and post are from The UnPlugged Family Activity Book by Rachel Jepson Wolf.

-Fall is also my favorite time of year to head outside with my kids for some unplugged, creative fun.
-Whether we’re building forts or fairy houses in the woods, dipping autumn leaves in sweetly-scented beeswax, or watercolor painting under a crimson tree, the outdoors beacon to us all autumn long.
+Fall is my favorite time of year to head outside with my kids for some unplugged, creative fun.
+Whether we’re building forts or fairy houses in the woods, dipping autumn leaves in sweetly scented beeswax, or watercolor painting under a crimson tree, the outdoors beckon to us all Autumn long.

 These decorative DIY lanterns are easy to make, even for young children (with a bit of help).
-And the magic of a candle-lit lantern walk is something that no child (or grown-up!) will soon forget.
+And the magic of a candle-lit lantern walk is something that no one will soon forget.
 (See lantern walk safety notes, below.)

 Click here for the free downloadable printable of these instructions!

-- Colorful translucent paper, kite paper works best (see the Resources section, page 137, for where to buy), or use colored tissue paper
+- Colorful translucent paper (kite paper works best, or use colored tissue paper)

-- Mod Podge craft glue or diluted white glue (2 parts glue to 1 part water)
+- Mod Podge or diluted white glue (2 parts glue to 1 part water)

 - Wire cutters